 “Specifying 23-AWG avoided the blame game”

 On another job, the consultant wrote “23-AWG Cat6e suitable for PoE++” into the spec and called out POEJC6E-CMP by name on the drawings.
-When a value-engineer tried to swap in thin generic Cat6, everyone had a clear point of reference.
-The owner backed the original spec, and years later the PoE system is still running without the “it’s probably the cables” finger-pointing.
+When a value engineer tried to swap in thin generic Cat6, everyone had a clear reference.
+Years later the PoE plant is still stable without the “it’s probably the cables” finger-pointing.

 Canada-ready checklist – 23-AWG Cat6e vs Cat6 for PoE

-- ✓ For any high-density, high-power PoE, specify 23-AWG Cat6e or Cat6A horizontals.
+- ✓ For high-density / high-power PoE, specify 23-AWG Cat6e or Cat6A horizontals.

-- ✓ Use 24–28-AWG only for short patch cords in open-air, not for long, bundled horizontals.
+- ✓ Use 24–28-AWG only for short patch cords in open air, not long bundled horizontals.

 - ✓ Check ambient temperatures and bundle sizes in plenums, risers and mechanical rooms.

-- ✓ Call out specific cable families (e.g. POEJC6E-CMP) in the spec to avoid weak substitutions.
+- ✓ Call out a specific cable family (e.g., POEJC6E-CMP) to prevent weak substitutions.

-- ✓ Document cable types and pathways for future upgrades; note where you have 23-AWG vs 24-AWG.
+- ✓ Document cable types and pathways for future upgrades; note where 23-AWG vs 24-AWG is installed.

 FAQ – 23-AWG Cat6e vs Cat6 for PoE